On This Page

 Optimize Destination Persistent Queues

-Cribl Stream’s Destination persistent queues supplement in-memory queues to prevent data loss during a backpressure event, such as when a downstream Destination receiver is unreachable or slow to respond.
+Cribl Stream’s Destination persistent queues (PQ) supplement in-memory queues to prevent data loss during a backpressure event, such as when a downstream Destination receiver is unreachable or slow to respond.
 See Supported Destinations for more information about which Destinations support persistent queueing.

 • How Destination persistent queues respond to a backpressure event.